 Modules are also supported by access to e-books, the use of online resources and access to discussion forums.

-Students can avail of additional specialist training courses and opportunities for networking that are offered by the postgraduate centre and other events run at Queen's University Belfast.
+Students can avail of additional specialist training courses and opportunities for networking that are offered by the Postgraduate Centre and other events run at Queen's University Belfast.

+The professional doctorate provides an excellent opportunity for knowledge transfer into students' professional environments.
 There is growing support for the course from organisations that work with children and young people.

 For more advice regarding the content of this course, please contact: